TradingAppStoreAdmin/TradingAppStoreExamples-NinjaTrader/README.md

             // onStateChange logic...
         }

-        // Import our DLL for
-	[DllImport("C:\\ProgramData\\TradingAppStore\\x64\\TASlicense.dll")]
+        // Import method used to check if the current user has access to the program [DllImport("C:\\ProgramData\\TradingAppStore\\x64\\TASlicense.dll")]
         static extern int UsePlatformAuthorization(string customerId, string productId, bool debug);